Power of Co-ops

 Advantages of News Co-op Structure

 A hands-on democracy workshop.
-Co-ops are democratic institutions; each member gets one vote, and at annual meetings they may cast votes to elect directors, who will hire a community news co-op’s editor and other staff.
+Co-ops are democratic institutions; each member gets one vote, and at annual meetings they may cast votes to elect directors, who will hire a community news co-op’s editor and publisher.
 Banyan co-op owners will be the co-op community’s voters.
 But democracy is more than votes cast, and community-level co-ops offer many ways for members to work together within the co-op and in the community it serves.

 2) enroll as many readers as possible as paying co-op members.

-The more deeply engaged a reader is, the likelier she or he is to become a member.
-Drawing readers into deep civic engagement is a double success: It better achieves the Banyan goal of strengthening democracy while improving the chances of the reader becoming a co-op member.
+The more deeply engaged readers become, the likelier they are to become members.
+Drawing readers into deep engagement is a double success: It better achieves Banyan’s goal of strengthening communities and democracy while improving the chances of the reader becoming a co-op member.

 Accountability: Co-ops provide a sense of control over the direction of the journalistic enterprise; each member will have a vote in the election of their co-op’s board, which will hire its editor and other staff.